ReactivePlayZ/RML/README.md

 ]
 ```
 ### `date` and `time`
 JSON doesn't have dates and times.
 So, the converter uses the [ISO 8601 Standard](https://www.iso.org/iso-8601-date-and-time-format.html).
-Conversion of time also assumes to use UTC.
+Conversion of time also assumes to use UTC (Z or offsets).
 ```
 - Date: @date 2025-11-19
+- Time: @time 14:30
-- Time: @time 14:30:00
+- Offset Time: @time 15:53+4:00
 - Date and Time: @date 2025-11-19 @time 14:30:00
 ```
 Converted to: